-- Every Tuesday and Friday the 'Courier' will be emailed to you. - Please be sure to watch for these, as they will alert you to all activities occurring the following week, any changes to the school calendar for the coming month, forms that need completion as well as bring you up to date on events happening in and around Aberdeen Hall. - Occasionally we need to send home a hard copy, which will come in a brown manila envelope (Junior School).
-Please ensure the envelope is returned on the following Monday. - Please ensure the office is informed of changes to email addresses. - Parents or guardians who wish other members of their family to receive the Courier should email the office at info@aberdeenhall.com giving the person's email details and permission for the school to send them the information.
+- Every Tuesday and Friday the school will email an update to families - Please be sure to watch for these, as they will alert you to all activities occurring the following week, any changes to the school calendar for the coming month, forms that need completion as well as bring you up to date on events happening in and around Aberdeen Hall. - Please ensure the office is informed of changes to email addresses. - Parents or guardians who wish other members of their family to receive the Tuesday Reminders and the Friday Courier should email the office at info@aberdeenhall.com providing the person's email details and permission for the school to send them the information.